-- Fill out the application form (can be found on the website). - Please explain your thoughts clearly and concisely. - Carefully review the examples of successful past submissions (can be found on the website). - 8.
-Submit - Send the completed application form to SPF@kcl.ac.uk.
+- Fill out the application form (this can be found on the website). - Please explain your thoughts clearly and concisely. - Carefully review the examples of successful past submissions (can be found on the website).

-• Projects under £500 will receive an email response within 4 weeks, whereas projects requesting up to £5,000 will be invited to pitch to a judging panel around week commencing 18 March before a final decision is made.
+- 8. Submit - Send the completed application form to SPF@kcl.ac.uk. - Projects under £500 will receive an email response within 4 weeks, whereas projects requesting up to £5,000 will be invited to pitch to a judging panel before a final decision is made.